 Imagine yourself, completely weightless, floating like a lily pad on water.
 As if laying on a cloud, in an almost zero-gravity state, the mind slowly dissolves into relaxation and tranquility.
 In the world of floating, there is nothing to do but be there, simply breathing and basking in quietude.
-Our tanks are specially designed to create a near zero-gravity state and limited sensory environment.
+Our float devices are specially designed to create a near zero-gravity state and limited sensory environment.
 These two characteristics create a unique experience that allows our body and mind to rest, heal, and grow.

 It is our mission to provide the Columbia area with a space to experience nothingness.
 When you remove all distractions you can expose layers of clarity, tranquility, relaxation, and creativity that you may have never noticed before.
 Floating can be a great practice to get to know yourself and connect with the world around you.
-We are committed to providing the best floating experience possible with state of the art float tanks, experienced float facilitators, and an inviting facility.
+We are committed to providing the best floating experience possible with state of the art float devices, experienced float facilitators, and an inviting facility.

 We started this business because we have a passion and drive to bring the benefits of floating to the city of Columbia, a place that we love and call home.
 Clarity Float Spa is not just a place to float, but a community where you can feel at home even when you're not floating.